REST API Part 1

 If parameters are defined in the Apex method, an attempt is made to deserialize the request body into those parameters.
 If the Apex method has a non-void return type, the resource representation is serialized into the response body.

-RestRequest and RestResponse objects are available by default in your Apex methods through the static RestContextobject.
+RestRequest and RestResponse objects are available by default in your Apex methods through the static RestContext object.
 This example shows how to access these objects through RestContext:

 RestRequest req = RestContext.request;

-RestResponse res = RestContext.response; |
+RestResponse res = RestContext.response;

 How to Create An Apex REST Web Service And Make A Callout

-Steps To Use REST Service
+Steps To Use the REST Service

 Create an Apex class in your instance from Setup by entering Apex Classes in the Quick Find box, then selecting Apex Classes.
 Click New and add the following code to your new class:

-Sharing and Profiles permissions are also kept in consideration
+Note: Sharing and Profiles permissions are also kept in consideration

-@RestResource(urlMapping = '/LeadCreate/*')
+@RestResource(urlMapping = '/getAccCont')

-global with sharing class CreateLead {
+global class AccAndContAPI {

 @HttpPost